stuccopotamus/NBA-shot-evolution/README.md

 ### Data Structure
 The cleaned data was consolidated into a single database with the following structure:

-# NBA 3-Point Revolution Analysis

-## 📊 Key Trend

 <p align="center">
   <img src="db_nba.jpg" alt="3pt Shooting Trend" width="500">
 </p>

-The chart above shows how the NBA's 3-point attempt rate has increased from 22% to nearly 40% over the last decade.
 ### Data Visualisation
 Tableau Public was used to carry out visualisations, the final product can be found [here](https://public.tableau.com/app/profile/luca.stucchi/viz/HowstatisticiansruinedBasketball/Overview).